 Level I violations may occur because of inexperience or lack of knowledge of principles of academic integrity on the part of persons committing the violation.
-These violations address incidents in which intent is questionable and which are likely to involve a small fraction of the total coursework, are not extensive, and/or occur on a minor assignment.
+These violations address incidents when intent is questionable and are likely to involve a small fraction of the total course work, are not extensive, and/or occur on a minor assignment.

-Registering a Level I violation provides the opportunity for the students to receive further education on academic integrity policies and the importance of academic integrity to the academy.
+Registering a Level I violation provides the opportunity for the students to receive further education of academic integrity policies and the importance of academic integrity to the academy.